tamaragevorgyan/gettyimages-api/documentation/endpoints/search/SearchForVideos.md

 SearchForVideos
 ---------------
-The SearchForVideos call returns video metadata for all videos matching a specified search query.
+The SearchForVideos call returns video metadata for all videos matching a specified search query or set of asset IDs.

-Download functionality, allowing access to all files sizes for each video asset, is in development and is scheduled for release in Q1 2013.

 ###Search Queries and Filters
 **SearchForVideos** partitions a search into a query and an optional set of filters.
 At least one query must be provided.
 All filters are optional.